 Disease prevention & reduction advances are created through clinical research, but the methods of that research are instructed by how it will be adapted into the population and practice-based evidence (translational research).
-For the disease prevention & reduction research to be meaningful, clinical and translational research needs to inform each other, i.e., a very expensive vaccine that has 100% efficacy rate will not translate into as effective disease prevention and reduction intervention as an inexpensive vaccine with 90% efficacy rate.
+For the disease prevention & reduction research to be meaningful, clinical and translational research needs to inform each other, i.e., a very expensive vaccine that has a 100% efficacy rate will not translate into as effective disease prevention and reduction intervention as an inexpensive vaccine with 90% efficacy rate.

 Advice from authors on searching for information:

 Without specific analyses, it may be challenging to attribute disease prevention and reduction in populations to a specific clinical and translational research project.
 Researchers may want to consult with domain specific experts.
 Self-reported researcher data may be required to connect specific research findings to resources that prevent and reduce disease in populations.

 Working with non-academic partners and stakeholders can inform important sources.
 Demographic categories (inconsistency over time, representation of populations or subgroups, etc.) should also be considered.

 Organizations, repositories, websites, and other sources where you can find more information:

 - Saint Louis County Missouri Health and Wellness.
 This website provides information for a range of diseases that impact St. Louis with links to local and national resources on interventions and techniques to prevent the spread or change behaviors associated with the disease.

 - Office of Disease Prevention and Health Promotion – Health.gov.
 This website includes federal Action Plan resources for different diseases that have been approved of the HHS.
 They have tabs for the general categories of drug use, health-care associated infections, and immunizations for infectious diseases.